-As Christmas and New Year’s Eve approach, take note of when you’ll need to travel, whether it’s a long journey to visit family or just a quick trip to the store.
+As Halloween approaches, take note of when you’ll need to travel, whether it’s just a quick trip to the store, or driving to attend a social gathering.
 Plan your car rides accordingly, and if you’re unable to avoid traveling during peak DUI hours, you can at least be on high alert during these times.

 3. Learn How to Spot and Report an Impaired Driver

 Two key elements to reducing the number of drunk driving accidents in Louisiana include recognizing what a drunk or drugged driver looks like and taking the appropriate steps to safely get them off the road.
-Anytime you’re driving—but specifically during weekends, holidays and at night—keep an eye out for suspicious behavior such as:
+Anytime you’re driving—but specifically during weekends, over holiday breaks, and at night—keep an eye out for suspicious behavior such as:

 - Sudden stops or erratic braking

 - Rapid acceleration

 - Failure to respond to traffic signal changes

 - Driving 10 miles or more below the posted speed limit

 - Weaving through traffic or zig-zagging across lanes